 fig 04: End of the First Reading and beginning of the Second Reading 04 SECOND READING IN THE EUROPEAN PARLIAMENT The Second Reading in the European Parliament is a simplified version of the First Reading.
-Only the lead Committee prepares a Report, normally with the same Rapporteur and Shadow Rapporteurs.
+Only the Lead Committee prepares a Report, normally with the same Rapporteur and Shadow Rapporteurs.
 No amendments which would introduce new elements to the Proposal are allowed.
-No amendments which contradict the Council common position are permitted, where the Parliament had not taken a position in the First Reading.
-Amendments are adopted in the Committee on the basis of simple majority.
-The Parliament has a three month deadline during which it must respond.
-This can be extended to four months if, for example, the summer holidays happen during the three month period.
-After the Committee has finished its work and has sent its report to be adopted by the Plenary, there are three possibilities: The Parliament approves the Council Common Position by simple majority and the legislation is adopted.
-The Parliament rejects the Council Common Position by absolute majority and the legislation is definitively rejected.
-The Parliament adopts amendments (by absolute majority) to the Council Common Position and the revised text is referred back to the Council. step 04 fig 06: Second Reading in the Council 06 CONCILIATION If the Council does not approve the Parliament's text, negotiations are organised between the Parliament (Rapporteur and Shadows), Commission (DG responsible) and Council (Presidency, on behalf of the Member States).
-These meetings set the scene for "Conciliation" meetings between the institutions.
-Within strictly defined time limits, a "Conciliation Committee" made up of 27 Member States, 27 MEPs (reflecting the strengths of the different political groups) and the Commission is convened.
-This either produces a compromise text... or it does not.
-If it does not, the legislative procedure finishes without any legislation being adopted.
-If a text is agreed, then it is sent to the Council and Parliament for adoption.
-As both institutions were involved in the negotiations, this is almost always a formality.
-If both do accept the compromise, then the legislation is adopted.
-If either institution does not accept the text, the legislative Proposal is abandoned.
-UO step "Conciliation involves negotiations between the institutions"
+No amendments which contradict the Council common position are permitted if the Parliament did not take a position in the First Reading.
+Amendments are adopted in the Committee on the basis of a simple majority.
+The Parliament has a three month time limit during which it must respond.
+This can be extended to four months if, for example, the summer holidays take place during the three-month period.
+After the Committee has finished its work and has sent its Report to be adopted by the Plenary, there are three possibilities: - The Parliament approves the Council Common Position by simple majority and the legislation is adopted. - The Parliament rejects the Council Common Position by absolute majority and the legislation is definitively rejected. - The Parliament (by absolute majority) adopts amendments to the Council Common Position and the revised text is referred back to the Council.

-fig 05: Second Reading in the EP

-step

-When the text is referred back to the Council, it must take the Commission's view of the Parliament's text into account.
-If the Commission has adopted a negative Opinion on any part of the Parliament's text, unanimity is needed by the Council to adopt the text.
+fig 05: Second Reading in the EP When the text is referred back to the Council, it must take the Commission's view of the Parliament's text into account.
+If the Commission has adopted a negative opinion on any part of the Parliament's text, unanimity is needed by the Council to adopt the text.